Dawid-Bak/ui-mobile-automated/README.md

 	source ~/.bashrc

-4. Running tests on real device with android
+### **Running tests on real device with android**

-You can download whole project ‘ui-mobile-automated’ from this repository and execute tests on terminal or after loading project in IDE you are using.
+You can copy whole project ‘ui-mobile-automated’ from this repository and execute tests on terminal or after loading project in IDE you are using.
 Either way make sure to install necessary packages listed in requirements.txt, wheter globally or in virtualenv of your system or in the IDE interpreter.

-Steps to run tests on terminal:
+#### **Steps to run tests on terminal:**

-Enable USB Debugging on your device.
+1.Enable USB Debugging on your device.

 To do that:
 - go to the Settings
 - touch About phone